flexirest/flexirest/README.md

       response.body = '{"empty": true}'
     end
   end

+  def cache_all_people(name, response)
+    if name == :all
+      response.response_headers["Expires"] = 1.hour.from_now.iso8601
     end
+  end
+end
 ```

-**Note:** since v1.3.21 this isn't necessary, empty responses for 204 are accepted normally (the method returns `true`), but this is hear to show an example of an `after_request` callback.
+**Note:** since v1.3.21 the empty response trick above isn't necessary, empty responses for 204 are accepted normally (the method returns `true`), but this is here to show an example of an `after_request` callback adjusting the body.
+The `cache_all_people` example shows how to cache a response even if the server doesn't send the correct headers.

 ### Lazy Loading